broadinstitute/warp/website/docs/Pipelines/Smart-seq2_Single_Sample_Pipeline/README.md

 Please identify the SS2 pipeline in your methods section using the Smart-seq2 Single Sample Pipeline's [SciCrunch resource identifier](https://scicrunch.org/browse/resourcedashboard).
 * Ex: *Smart-seq2 Single Sample Pipeline (RRID:SCR_021228)*

+## Consortia Support
+This pipeline is supported and used by the [Human Cell Atlas](https://www.humancellatlas.org/) (HCA) project.

+If your organization also uses this pipeline, we would love to list you!
+Please reach out to us by contacting [Kylee Degatano](mailto:kdegatano@broadinstitute.org).

 ## Have Suggestions?
 Please help us make our tools better by contacting [Kylee Degatano](mailto:kdegatano@broadinstitute.org) for pipeline-related suggestions or questions.